-We may sell the common units directly.
+The selling unitholder may sell the common units directly.
 In that event, no underwriters or agents would be involved.
-We may sell the common units directly to institutional investors or others who may be deemed to be underwriters within the meaning of the Securities Act with respect to any sale of those common units.
-We may use electronic media, including the Internet, to sell the common units directly.
+The selling unitholder may sell the common units directly to institutional investors or others who may be deemed to be underwriters within the meaning of the Securities Act with respect to any sale of those common units.
+The selling unitholder may use electronic media, including the Internet, to sell the common units directly.